-- C1 Excavation will not be permitted if: - a) it will occur under common walls and footings to common walls, or freestanding boundary walls, or under any other part of adjoining land; and - b) it will occur under or forward of the front façade; and - Ther 202 c) the outer edge of the excavation is within 0.2m of the footings of the front wall, party walls, or freestanding boundary walls, where the existing footing has bearing directly on rock foundation; or - d) the outer edge of the excavation is within 1m of the footing of the front valls, party walls, or freestanding boundary walls, where the existing footing has bearing on sand foundation or sandy soils up to 1m deep over a rock substratum; or - e) the outer edge of the excavation is within 1.5m of the footing of the front wall, party walls, or freestanding boundary walls, where the existing footing has bearing on sand foundation or sandy soils of a depth greater than 1m but not more than 1.5m over a rock substratum; - f) the rock substratum is greater than 1.5m below original footings; and - g) habitable rooms formed from the excavation: - do not have at least one external wall fully above existing ground level; and - will not receive adequate natural light and ventilation; and - h) a geotechnical and structural report cannot ensure that the works will not have any adverse effect on the neighbouring structures.
-The report must be prepared in accordance with the Council's publication 'Guide for preparing Geotechnical and Hydrogeological Reports'; - i) the removal of the existing floor structure above the excavation is required in order to carry out the exception other than the temporary, partial removal of floor boards to allow exploratory investigation of subsurface conditions.

-Note: The above diagrams are not definitions but are provided to assist with interpretation of the controls.
-Front facade includes the outer edge of balconies and verandahs.

-C2 In order to prevent damp problems for the subject building or any neighbouring properties, all buildings that do not have damp proof courses within their party walls, must have timber floor at the lowest floor level.

-For a subsurface structure, an effective groundwater drainage system must be incorporated within the design.
+- C1 Excavation will not be permitted if: - a) it will occur under common walls and footings to common walls, or freestanding boundary walls, or under any other part of adjoining land; and - b) it will occur under or forward of the front façade; and - c) the outer edge of the excavation is within 0.2m of the footings of the front wall, party walls, or freestanding boundary walls, where the existing footing has bearing directly on rock foundation; or - d) the outer edge of the excavation is within 1m of the footing of the front walls, party walls, or freestanding boundary walls, where the existing footing has bearing on sand foundation or sandy soils up to 1m deep over a rock substratum; or - e) the outer edge of the excavation is within 1.5m of the footing of the front wall, party walls, or freestanding boundary walls, where the existing footing has bearing on sand foundation or sandy soils of a depth greater than 1m but not more than 1.5m over a rock substratum; - f) the rock substratum is greater than 1.5m below original footings; and - g) habitable rooms formed from the excavation: - do not have at least one external wall fully above existing ground level; and - will not receive adequate natural light and ventilation; and - h) a geotechnical and structural report cannot ensure that the works will not have any adverse effect on the neighbouring structures.
+The report must be prepared in accordance with the Council's publication 'Guide for preparing Geotechnical and Hydrogeological Reports'; - the removal of the existing floor structure above the excavation is required in order to carry out the excavation other than the temporary, partial removal of floor boards to allow exploratory investigation of subsurface conditions. - Note: The above diagrams are not definitions but are provided to assist with interpretation of the controls.
+Front façade includes the outer edge of balconies and verandahs. - C2 In order to prevent damp problems for the subject building or any neighbouring properties, all buildings that do not have damp proof courses within their party walls, must have timber floor at the lowest floor level. - C3 For a subsurface structure, an effective groundwater drainage system must be incorporated within the design.
 This will not be required in cases where the applicant demonstrates through a hydrogeological report that:

-- a) the works will not affect groundwater flows; and - b) the proposed development will not have an adverse impact on the existing moisture level of an original external wall of an adjoining building which contributes to the - Lises.
-C4 - C5
+- a) the works will not affect groundwater flows; and - b) the proposed development will not have an adverse impact on the existing moisture level of an original external wall of an adjoining building which contributes to the significance of Paddington, especially those without existing damp proof courses. - C4 The ground and first floor levels of alterations and additions and infill development are to be consistent with the levels established by existing buildings and topography on adjoining sites. - C5 Despite C1, minor excavation may be allowed in the following cases: - a) maintenance or replacement of existing footings and subfloor walls; - b) maintenance or repair of existing essential services or the introduction of new essential services.